python/mypy/docs/source/type_inference_and_annotations.rst

    s = 'x'              # OK
    s = 1                # Type check error

-The Undefined call evaluates to a special "Undefined" object that raises an exception on any operation:
+The Undefined call evaluates to a special ``Undefined`` object that raises an exception on any operation:

 .. code-block:: python